Service to the World

 A program of Ecumenical Ministries of Oregon, NEFP provides emergency food and clothing to needy families and individuals.
 Volunteers are needed to deliver food to NEFP, organize donated food, sort clothing, and greet and assist guests.

-Soup, Socks, and Sneakers (Winter, start of the year)
+Soup, Socks, and Sweatshirts (Winter, start of the year)

 Bread for the World (Spring)

 Bread for the World is a Christian organization that advocates for an end to hunger in the United States and around the world.
-Westminster sponsors an annual Offering of Letters, which enables members to write their senators and congress people in support of legislation aimed at eradicating hunger.
+Westminster sponsors an annual Offering of Letters, which enables people to write their senators and representatives in Congress in support of legislation aimed at eradicating hunger.

 Christmas in July (Summer)